mattermost/docs/source/help/getting-started/welcome-to-mattermost.rst

    :alt: ui

-These are the main functions of Mattermost, we will be going over each one to understand how each one works:
+These are the main features of Mattermost, we will be going over each one to understand how they work:

 - Teams
 - Channels